Optimal two-qubit gates in recurrence protocols of entanglement purification: Results

 and $\mathcal{C}'_{\text{CNOT}}(x) \leqslant x$.
 The success probability is

-Thus, the CNOT gate based purification protocol impairs the concurrence.
-In contrast to this analytical observation, numerical analysis with uniform PDF yields already in the first iteration for both states an average cost function $\bar{f}\approx 0.0002$.
+Thus, the CNOT gate without the non-symmetrical local transformation of Eq.~\eqref{eq:localtr} impairs the concurrence.
+In contrast to this analytical observation, numerical analysis with a uniform PDF yields already in the first iteration for both states an average cost function $\bar{f}\approx 0.0002$.
 To demonstrate the robustness of the numerical approach we provide examples of three non-uniform PDFs for $N=1$ iteration.
 First, we consider

 which describes a situation, where states with higher concurrences are more likely to be subject to the purification.
 The resulting average cost function is $\bar{f}\approx 0.000004$.
-Secondly, we take
+Second, we take

 which puts more weight on states with low concurrences and find $\bar{f}\approx 0.0005$.
 Finally, we investigate a PDF

 i.e., the states around the concurrence $\mathcal{C}(x)=0.5$ are more likely to participate in the purification, and obtain $\bar{f}\approx 0.00005$.
 These results demonstrate the effectiveness of our approach and up to a numerical precision these one-parameter families of states can be purified in one iteration.